RagnarB83/ash-documentation/docs/neb.rst

    * - ``xtb``
      - Calculate an exact Hessian but at the cheap GFN1-xTB level of theory.
    * - ``model``
-     - | Calculate a model Hessian (default: *modelhessian*='unit') to be used as approximation to the exact Hessian.
+     - | Calculate a model Hessian (default: *modelhessian* ='unit') to be used as approximation to the exact Hessian.
 Requires ORCA.
        | *modelhessian* options: 'unit', 'Almloef', 'Lindh', 'Schegel'
    * - ``partial``
      - | Calculate a partial exact Hessian using only the atoms that contribute the most to approximate TS-mode (from CI-NEB job).
        | Use *tsmode_tangent_threshold* to control the size of the partial Hessian.
        | Rest is approximated by a model Hessian or unit atrix. *modelhessian* options: 'unit','Almloef', 'Lindh', 'Schegel'

-hessian_for_TS='xtb' is the currently recommended option.
+*hessian_for_TS* ='xtb' is the currently recommended option.
 This will do an xTB NumFreq calculation at the saddlepoint geometry and this Hessian will then be used as an initial Hessian in the eigenvector-following minimization.
 Unless the system is very large, this option is the most cost-effective.
 This requires an active xTB interface (xTB needs to installed on the computer).
 If this option fails: 'first' will calculate an exact Hessian in the first step.
 A safe but very expensive option is to use 'each' (exact Hessian in every Opt step).